AdrianJason/RetailSalesPredictor/README.md

 To accomplish this, the Pandas library is used to read the CSV file and create a DataFrame.
 The date column is then converted to a datetime format using the `pd.to_datetime function`.
 The data is then split into training and testing sets using the `train_end_date` variable, which represents the end of the training data.
 The training and testing data are saved to separate CSV files in the `processed_data` folder.

 By the end of this phase, the data is clean, formatted correctly, and ready for the machine learning phase.
+## Forecasting with Prophet
+This section describes the forecasting process using Prophet and Apache Spark.
+The code was implemented in Databricks, a cloud-based data engineering platform that provides an interactive workspace for data scientists, engineers, and analysts to collaborate on big data projects.

+The forecasting process in this project utilizes Facebook Prophet, a time-series forecasting library.
+The data was first read into a Spark session and aggregated to the daily level.
+The data was then transformed to a Pandas DataFrame to use in Prophet.

+The Prophet model was fitted to the historical data using the Prophet library's built-in functions.
+The Prophet model was then used to make future forecasts.

+The metrics for evaluating the model were calculated using the mean absolute error (MAE), mean squared error (MSE), root mean squared error (RMSE), and mean absolute percentage error (MAPE).
+These metrics were calculated using the actual and predicted values of the historical data.